souhailaS/APIcture/README.md

 ## Examples of Usage

-Here are a few examples of how to use the `apivol` tool:
+Here are a few examples of how to use the `apict` tool:

 1. Visualize the changes in an OpenAPI specification:

 ```
-apivol changes -r /path/to/git-repo
+apict changes -r /path/to/git-repo
 ```

 2. Analyze the version upgrades and changes types in an OpenAPI specification:

 ```
-apivol versioning /path/to/git-repo
+apict versioning /path/to/git-repo
 ```

 3. Generate visualizations for API endpoints related metrics:

 ```
-apivol metrics --endpoints  /path/to/git-repo
+apict metrics --endpoints  /path/to/git-repo
 ```

-These examples illustrate some of the basic functionalities of the `apivol` tool.
+These examples illustrate some of the basic functionalities of the `apict` tool.
 Feel free to explore the available options and adapt them to your specific needs to gain deeper insights into the evolution of your Web APIs.

 ## Test